keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 FROM "MyInputTable";
 ```

-To successfully execute this code in a Transformation, you would need to make three essential edits:
+You need to:

-1. **Adding** `MyInputTable` **to an input mapping:** Ensure that `MyInputTable` is included in the input mapping of your transformation.
+1. Add `MyInputTable` to your input mapping.
-2. **Creating an object within your script for output mapping:** Include the following statement in your script to create an object that can be processed by output mapping:
+2. Modify your script to output to a new table for output mapping.
 ```
 CREATE TABLE MY_NEW_TABLE AS
 SELECT